MTI Bert Krisher & Robert Sinko Memorial Scholarships

 - Supplemental Essay: In 500 words or less, describe why you should be the recipient of this scholarship.

-In addition to the information above, please be sure to review the General Scholarship Guidelines on the NACE website.
+In addition to the information above, please be sure to review the General Scholarship Guidelines on the AMPP website.
 Applicants must meet all Scholarship Eligibility Requirements and answer all required essay questions.

-Applications are processed through the NACE Foundation.
-Prepare all of the required documents and information above, then visit the NACE Website to submit.
+Applications are processed through the AMPP.
+Prepare all of the required documents and information above, then visit the AMPP Website to submit.

 All required paperwork must be received no later than January 1.

-Winners are invited to attend the NACE Annual Conference to accept the award, and attend one of MTI’s worldwide TAC Meetings as an honored guest.
-Within one year of acceptance of this scholarship, the recipient must submit a letter report to MTI and the NACE Foundation describing how the funds were used and how they aided in the student's overall education.
+Winners are invited to attend the AMPP Annual Conference to accept the award and attend one of MTI’s worldwide TAC Meetings as an honored guest.
+Within one year of acceptance of this scholarship, the recipient must submit a letter report to MTI and the AMPP Foundation describing how the funds were used and how they aided in the student's overall education.

 ABOUT BERT KRISHER